-Producer prices for imported fruit and vegetables are not available, the value of production for the group of "imported fruit and vegetables" is estimated (III).
+Producer prices for imported fruit and vegetables are not available, the value of production for the group of "imported fruit and vegetables" has been estimated (III).

 The value of production for the group of "imported fruit and vegetables" has been estimated as neither prices nor quantities produced were available.
-Data until 2008 represents estimates based on UN Comtrade trade data and FAOSTAT for value of production.
-Estimates from national sources are available from 2009 onwards.
-The estimation of the share of imported fruit and vegetables in the value of production was done in three steps: (1) First, the share of fruit and vegetables in the total value of agricultural production (crops and livestock) was identified based on the National Bureau of Statistics of China Rural Statistical Yearbook and discussions with Chinese experts (this represents around 34% in 2019-21, excluding apples which represent about 2%) [1]; (2) Second, the repartition of the fruit and vegetables produced in China that are imported and exported was identified.
-Using data based on UN Comtrade until 2008 and national estimates based on the Ministry of Agriculture and Rural Affairs (MARA) from 2009 onwards, the imported ones were identified on the basis of the annual net trade position for individual fruit and vegetables for which trade data exist (these include the following: grapes; mangoes, mangosteens guavas; plums and sloes; bananas; walnuts with shell; tropical fruit, fresh n.e.s.; lemons and limes; oranges; peas, dry; pineapples; cassava; dates; pistachios; cherries; coconuts; almonds with shell; hazelnuts with shell; chick peas; cashew nuts with shell; figs) [2].
-Then, the value of production of each imported fruit or vegetable was based on FAOSTAT database until 2008 and national estimates using the Ministry of Agriculture and Rural Affairs (MARA) data from 2009 onwards in order to estimate the share of the total value of production of imported fruit and vegetables in the total fruit and vegetables produced (around 14% in 2019-21) [3]; (3) Last, this share was related to the share of total value of fruit and vegetables produced in China as estimated in (1) based on national sources, in order to obtain the share of the group of imported fruit and vegetables in the total value of production [estimated to represent around 4.8% (i.e. 14% of 34%) of the total value of agricultural production in 2019-21].
-Both changes in the balance of trade for fruit and vegetables and changes in their relative importance in the total value of production have been reflected to the best extent possible in MPS calculations for the imported and exported groups for the whole period 1993-2021.
+This was done in three steps: (1) First, the share of fruit and vegetables in the total value of production was identified based on the NBSC China Rural Statistical Yearbook and discussions with Chinese experts (this represents around 32.9 % in 2016-18) [1]; (2) Second, the repartition of the fruit and vegetables produced in China that are imported and exported was identified.
+The imported ones were first identified on the basis of the annual net trade position for individual fruit and vegetables for which trade data at 6-digits level exist based on UN Comtrade (these include the following: grapes; mangoes, mangosteens guavas; plums and sloes; bananas; walnuts with shell; tropical fruit, fresh n.e.s.; lemons and limes; oranges; peas, dry; pineapples; cassava; dates; pistachios; cherries; coconuts; almonds with shell; hazelnuts with shell; chick peas; cashew nuts with shell; figs) [2].
+Then, the value of production of each imported fruit or vegetable was searched in the FAOSTAT database so as to estimate the share of the total value of production of imported fruit and vegetables in the total fruit and vegetables produced (around 15% in 2016-18 according to FAO data) [3]; (3) Last, this share was related to the share of total value of fruit and vegetables produced in China as estimated in (1) based on national sources, in order to obtain the share of the group of imported fruit and vegetables in the total value of production [estimated to represent around 5% (i.e. 15% of 32.9%) of the total value of agricultural production in 2015-17].
+Both changes in the balance of trade for fruit and vegetables and changes in their relative importance in the total value of production have been reflected in MPS calculations for the imported and exported groups for the whole period 1993-2017.

-Source: [1] China Rural Statistical Yearbook, National Bureau of Statistics of China (NBSC) and discussions with Chinese experts; [2] UN Comtrade database, United Nations for data until 2008; Ministry of Agriculture and Rural Affairs national estimates and discussions with Chinese experts for data from 2009 onwards; [3] Agricultural production data, FAOSTAT for data until 2008; Ministry of Agriculture and Rural Affairs national estimates and discussions with Chinese experts for data from 2009 onwards.
+Source: [1] China Rural Statistical Yearbook, National Bureau of Statistics of China (NBSC) and discussions with Chinese experts; [2] UN Comtrade database, United Nations; [3] Agricultural production data, FAOSTAT.

-The group of "imported fruit and vegetables" has been identified on the basis of the annual net trade position for individual fruit and vegetables for which trade data at the level of 6 digits exist in UN Comtrade until 2009 and from 2009 onwards estimates are available from the Ministry of Agriculture and Rural Affairs data as well as based on discussions with Chinese experts.
+The group of "imported fruit and vegetables" has been identified on the basis of the annual net trade position for individual fruit and vegetables for which trade data at the level of 6 digits exist.
 This group includes fruit and vegetables produced in China that are net imported (NI).
-Both changes in the balance of trade for fruit and vegetables and changes in their relative importance in the total value of production have been reflected in MPS calculations for the imported and exported groups for the whole period 1993-2021.
+Both changes in the balance of trade for fruit and vegetables and changes in their relative importance in the total value of production have been reflected in MPS calculations for the imported and exported groups for the whole period 1993-2018.